 The entities with securities traded on a regulated market within the European Union must use International Financial Reporting Standards as adopted by the EU (IFRS) for bookkeeping and the preparation of financial statements instead of Czech accounting rules.
-Consolidating entities and their subsidiaries can voluntarily use IFRS for bookkeeping and the preparation of their individual and consolidated financial statements.
+Consolidating entities and their subsidiaries can voluntarily use IFRS for bookkeeping and the preparation of their individual and consolidated financial statements based on the rules described in the law.